dora-team/dora.dev/conductor/tracks/capability_audit_20260112/plan.md

 - [x] Task: Verify that all links within capability pages are functional and descriptive a544add
 - [x] Task: Conductor - User Manual Verification 'Content Refinement' (Protocol in workflow.md) 78f1f86

-## Phase 3: Final Verification
+## Phase 3: Final Verification [checkpoint: fd9d00b]
 Goal: Ensure the entire catalog is consistent and ready for production.

 - [x] Task: Perform a final pass on the capability catalog for overall cohesion ec5dcb5 3c1b91a
 - [x] Task: Run a site-wide accessibility check on the capability section 99b8bbe
-- [ ] Task: Conductor - User Manual Verification 'Final Verification' (Protocol in workflow.md)
+- [x] Task: Conductor - User Manual Verification 'Final Verification' (Protocol in workflow.md) fd9d00b